Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 I mentioned above that a large part of choosing a topic and preparing the content for a white paper is to consider your audience.

 According to Olivia Barrow, B2B Content Strategist and Content Creator with a decade of experience, the most important factor that will affect the success of a white paper is how well you understand your audience's needs and how well you address those specific needs with actionable solutions.
-Since white papers are often used as lead magnets, you need to pick a topic that will offer solutions to big problems your target audience is having right now.
+Since they're often used as lead magnets, you need to pick a topic that will offer solutions to big problems your target audience is having right now.

 But simply considering your audience is not enough — you have to go a step further and understand your audience on a deeper level.
 Ask yourself questions like: